pnp/powershell/documentation/Set-PnPSiteScript.md

 ```

 ### -Identity
-The guid or an object representing the site script
+The guid or an object representing the site script.

 ```yaml
 Type: TenantSiteScriptPipeBind